coinmetrics/api-client-python/docs/docs/api_client.md

 - `paging_from`: Defines where you want to start receiving items from, 'start' or 'end' of the timeseries.
 - `start_time`: Start time of the timeseries.
 - `end_time`: End time of the timeseries.
+- `start_height`: Start block of the timeseries (only applicable when querying with frequency 1b).
+- `end_height`: End block of the timeseries (only applicable when querying with frequency 1b).
 - `start_inclusive`: Flag to define if start timestamp must be included in the timeseries if present.
 - `end_inclusive`: Flag to define if end timestamp must be included in the timeseries if present.
 - `timezone`: timezone of the start/end times in db format for example: "America/Chicago".